Graduate School Resources

 A named option is a formally documented sub-major within an academic major program.
 Named options appear on the transcript with degree conferral.
-Students pursuing the M.S. in Real Estate and Urban Land Economics must select one of the following named options:
+Students pursuing the M.S. in Business: Real Estate and Urban Land Economics must select one of the following named options:

 Graduate School Resources

 Take advantage of the Graduate School's professional development resources to build skills, thrive academically, and launch your career.

 - Gather, process, and analyze market, linkage, and macroeconomic data for the purpose of forecasting real estate trends and making prudent decisions.

 - Source capital to execute on growth and development opportunities, prepare for and risk manage the crises and contingencies that pervade real estate ventures, and improve efficiencies in the operation of revenue generating properties

 - Recognize, measure, and create value in real estate with the strict respect of all ethical and legal norms and with a full awareness of the responsibility to the communities, investors and users they aspire to serve as real estate professionals.

 - Develop a deeper network with local, regional and international professionals to gather market data, perspectives, investment ideas and employment leads.